This is the most commonly used flow type. Almost all available connectors can be used as a source, as well as a destination.

 When the destination is a relational database, the user has two options:

-- Use the To field to select or enter the database object name (table, view, synonym).
-If the source (FROM) is configured with a wildcard, you can use
+field to select or enter the database object name (table, view, synonym).
+If the source (FROM

 with the source name at run time. - Or enter the actual